 |CEFR||EVP A1||EVP A2||EVP B1||EVP B2||EVP C1||EVP C2|

-Even for C-level writers, the proportion of C1 and C2 lexis they use amounts to only 1.25 percent of their total output (1.02% + 0.23% from the bottom two boxes in the above table).
+Even for C-level writers, the proportion of C1 and C2 lexis they use amounts to only 1.25 % of their total output (1.02% + 0.23% from the bottom two boxes in the above table).

 However, these changes are small.
 Given the average number of words produced by learners in the research is around 250 words, the percentage differences across CEFR levels may amount to a total of only 2-3 words in most cases.

 Use of Metadiscourse

-We found evidence that the use of metadiscourse markers (tokens) peaks at B1 level (21.49 percent) and then falls at B2 and C levels.
-However, we also found that the range of metadiscourse (types) increases with CEFR level, peaking at B2:
+We found that overall use of metadiscourse markers (tokens) peaks at B1 level (21.49 % and then falls at B2 and C levels.
+However, we also found that the range of metadiscourse (types) increases with CEFR level, peaking at B2.
+See the table below.

 |CEFR||Token %||Type %|

-We have shown that Text Inspector can provide valuable information about the lexis that learners use in their writing as they progress, and the metrics are sensitive to changes in language proficiency.
+We have shown that Text Inspector can provide valuable information about the lexis that learners use in their writing as they progress.
+We have also seen that the metrics are sensitive to changes in language proficiency.

 A limitation of this type of analysis is that there is no information on context or appropriateness of language use.
 Other aspects of linguistic competence are very important in judging learner writing, such as their ideas (task completion), organisation, coherence, register and tone.